Elderly Care

 Questions

-1. Rosa Lopez has a lot of experience as a nurse and caregiver.
+Baby, Infant.
+Rosa Lopez is a newly qualified and certified nurse and caregiver.
 True or false?
 Is she passionate about her career?
-Why does she love nursing and care giving?
+Is she a dedicated nurse and care giver?

-2. Is there a great demand for care providers in Germany?
+Child, Kid.
+Is there lots of competition for care providers in Germany?
+Is the job market for nurses saturated?
 Is there an adequate supply of care workers, or is there a shortage?

-4. Does Rosa Lopez have a big workload?
+Adolescent, Teenager, Teen.
+Does Rosa Lopez have a light workload?
 What are her main duties?

 Comments are closed.